Click play to listen to this article.

 Approaching The Stages With The Right Goals In Mind

 Your goal shouldn’t be to get your ex back as soon as possible, or you’ll just break up again.
 Your goal should be to let them sort out their emotional shit, reach out when they feel ready, and only then attempt to rekindle things.

 Your ex should decide, by their own free will — without you trying to force, cajole, or manipulate them — that they want you back and initiate contact.

 And while they’re considering their options and going through these stages of getting an ex back, you should be working on yourself.
 You should regain self-worth and self-esteem, become non-needy, process your emotions, reflect on your relationship, and learn from your mistakes to avoid repeating them.

 Sure, there are exceptions to this.
 You could improve yourself while rekindling things and dating your ex.
 But, for the most part, it’s best if you do it before you start interacting with them.

-So for your ex to conclude that getting back together with you is a desirable and worthwhile outcome, they must successfully go through the following five stages, the so-called stages of getting back together with an ex.
+For your ex to conclude that getting back with you is a desirable and worthwhile outcome, they must successfully go through the following stages.

 Some exes go through them faster; others slower.
 Some decide they don’t want you back in the end; others decide they do.
 Every breakup is different, and your ex’s feelings toward you change unexpectedly.
 Take note of this.
 Below is simply the pattern I keep seeing over and over again.